-The default Setting of The Contract is known as "The Illumination".
-The Illuminated Earth is a version of the modern world where the advent of smartphones and the internet confirmed the existence of the supernatural instead of disproving it.
+The Illumination is an urban fantasy setting that imagines a world where the advent of smartphones and the internet confirmed the existence of the supernatural instead of effectively disproving it.

 Yet, some witch hunts do have merit.
 It's an open secret that billionaires and Senators employ paranormal advisors and bodyguards.
 Charlatans become pop culture icons, and each revelation inspires a new cult.

-The world is changing.
 The secret societies that pull humanity's strings are scrambling to adapt.

 Now's a good time to move up.